rasikasrimal/Spaced-Repetition-App/docs/test-plan.md

 - Pan respects data bounds and stays smooth when dragging with the mouse, trackpad, or touch.
 - The X-axis uses date-only ticks and adapts density to the current zoom range.
 - Exam markers and the Today line remain aligned at all zoom levels and appear in exports.
-- Tooltips stay suppressed while drawing a selection and re-enable as soon as the gesture completes.
+- Hover tooltips remain disabled so the inline topic labels near Today stay the sole annotation.
 - Keyboard and touch affordances (shortcuts, pinch, two-finger pan) provide complete parity with pointer interactions.

 ## Timeline zoom QA checklist